|

 ▸ Read more...

-As a Federal Agency awarding funding to educational programs, NASA developed Title IX regulations This is a link to a page outside the NASA domain to ensure that educational programs the Agency funds afford equal opportunities to their beneficiaries, i.e., students, regardless of gender, and are free of gender discrimination and/or harassment.
+As a Federal Agency awarding funding to educational programs, NASA developed Title IX regulations to ensure that educational programs the Agency funds afford equal opportunities to their beneficiaries, i.e., students, regardless of gender, and are free of gender discrimination and/or harassment.
 Part of NASA’s charge under its Title IX regulations, and more recently the Agency’s 2005 Authorization Act, is to conduct compliance reviews of grant recipient programs to better ensure that the programs provide equal opportunities regardless of gender, as required by Title IX.
 In addition, in recent years, the issue of gender has become the focal point of a great deal of attention in the STEM fields, where the numbers of women remain low (particularly in such fields as physics, aerospace and electrical engineering, and computer science).

-In July 2004, the Government Accountability Office (GAO) issued a report, "Gender Issues: Women’s Participation in Sciences has Increased, but Agencies Need to Do More to Ensure Compliance with Title IX.
-This is a link to a page outside the NASA domain" The report recommended that the Administrator of NASA take actions to ensure that compliance reviews of NASA recipients are conducted as required by the Title IX regulations.
+In July 2004, the Government Accountability Office (GAO) issued a report, "Gender Issues: Women’s Participation in Sciences has Increased, but Agencies Need to Do More to Ensure Compliance with Title IX. " The report recommended that the Administrator of NASA take actions to ensure that compliance reviews of NASA recipients are conducted as required by the Title IX regulations.
 This recommendation was codified in NASA’s 2005 Authorization Act, requiring the Agency to conduct at least two Title IX compliance reviews annually.

 Since 2006, NASA has conducted two onsite Title IX compliance reviews per year.
 During its reviews, NASA has looked at institutional requirements such as Title IX coordination, policy dissemination, and implementation of internal discrimination complaints procedures.
 NASA also has reviewed Title IX compliance in STEM programs in a host of areas relating to program administration and the program environment, including recruitment, admissions, education and awareness, and physical safety of the program environment, to name a few.